Your Identity

 What do I do as a father?

-- I work hard every day to make sure we have security for our future.
+- I work hard every day to make sure my family has security for the future.

 - I take time each week to teach my kids something new and to share my experiences with them.

 Going through this exercise, you might find yourself stuck.
 Don’t worry; it’s normal.
-A lot of things you do are so subconscious, and often unconscious, that you never stop to analyze what they are.
+Many things you do are so subconscious and often unconscious that you never stop to analyze what they are.
 Take your time, and it will all come to you.

 3 Your Feelings and Emotions

-When you think about feelings, try to put them in an adjectival form, as it might be easier than trying to write full sentences about them.
+When you think about feelings, try to put them in an adjectival form, as it might be easier than writing full sentences about them.
 At least, start with adjectives.

 4 The Importance of Each Role

-The next, and a very critical, step is to ask yourself why each role is important or unimportant to you.
-That is a vital part, because often we are so caught up in our roles in life that we forget to ask ourselves whether they are truly important.
+The next and critical step is to ask yourself why each role is important or unimportant to you.
+That is a vital part because often, we are so caught up in our roles in life that we forget to ask ourselves whether they are significant.
 And don’t forget that the roles’ importance shifts in life as you grow older.

 For instance, the importance of being a parent might be very high for the first twenty years of your child’s life.
 But once your child is married and has their own home, that level of importance shifts just by the sheer way in which the interaction changes.
 You are still a parent to your child, but you have different responsibilities and expectations.
-I’m not giving you hard rules, just examples.
+These are not hard rules, just examples.

 5 Priority

 And, yes, ranking your life’s roles is a weird thing to do, and maybe the items are so close in your mind and heart that they are all on the same line.
 I get it.
 I feel the same way sometimes.
 But do your best to rank them.
-Read the definitions you wrote for yourself above, go over the feelings and their meaning and the importance, and try your best to rank the list.
+Read the definitions you wrote for yourself, go over the feelings, meaning, and importance, and rank that list as best as you can.

 Most importantly, where do you put your role as an individual in relation to the rest?
 Do you put yourself at the top or the bottom?
 Or in the middle?
 There’s no right or wrong here; you should go with the way you feel is right.